lqb2/blog/_posts/2018-02-02-alternative-futures-glitch.md

 - grant williams
 ---

-<div class="message">preface: this is a science fiction story, flash fiction style. it'll probably be two parts. it is my output from world we built collaboratively during the [unleashing alternative futures workshop](http://colabradio.mit.edu/unleashing-alternative-futures-constructing-new-worlds-through-imagination-narrative-and-radical-hope/). </div>
+<div class="message">preface: this is a science fiction story, flash fiction style. it'll probably be two parts. it is my output from world we built collaboratively during the <a href="http://colabradio.mit.edu/unleashing-alternative-futures-constructing-new-worlds-through-imagination-narrative-and-radical-hope/">unleashing alternative futures workshop</a>. </div>

 ---